LukePeacock/com3503_3d_graphics/README.md

 `./assignment`

 in the Terminal window.

+### Button Layout
+In order to be able to move the camera the `Q` key must be pressed.
+This will capture the mouse and allow the camera to move.
+The following is a list of actions and their corresponding keys:

+- `Q`: Activate/Deactive user camera controls
+- `A` : Move forwards
+- `Z`: Move backwards
+- `Arrow Keys`: move left, right, up and down
+- `F`: active wireframe mode
+- `L`: turn spotlight on or off
+- `K`: turn directional light on or off
+- `R`: activate/deactivate spotlight animation
+- `G`: Begin animation to slide snowman forwards and backwards
+- `T`: Begin animation to slide snowman left and right
+- `H`: Begin animation to rock snowman forwards and backwards
+- `Y`: Begin animation to rock snowman left and right
+- `J`: Begin animation to roll the snowman's head around its body
+- `U`: Begin animation to slide snowman left and right, rock  left and right, and roll its head around its body

+## Troubleshooting Tips
  In the event that the program does not run, you may be missing one or more of the following libraries in your system:

 - `gflw`
 - `glad`